 Amazon To Hire 75,000 More Workers, Including Remote Staff

-Amazon is hiring more workers to keep up with customer demand during the coronavirus.
-The company is looking to fill positions for delivery, warehouse workers and shoppers.
+Amazon is hiring more workers to keep up with customer demand.
+The company is looking to fill positions for customer support, shoppers and many other virtual and home based positions.

-Amazon has also increased the minimum pay by offering an additional $2 per hour through April.
+Amazon has also increased the minimum pay by offering an additional $2 per hour.

-The online retail giant already added 100,000 employees for its distribution centers in the last month.
-Amazon’s hiring in March was focused on staffing their fulfillment centers, transportation operations, Amazon Go Stores, Whole Foods stores, and deliveries.
+The online retail giant already added 100,000 employees for its distribution centers, fulfillment centers, transportation operations, Amazon Go Stores, Whole Foods stores, and deliveries.

-In March, Amazon told all of its employees around the world to stay home if they can do their jobs from home.
-However, unlike employees at Amazon’s corporate offices, many fulfillment center employees and delivery drivers cannot carry out their job duties while working from home.
+Last March, Amazon told all of its employees around the world to stay home if they can do their jobs from home.

 Submit your website to the Virtual Assistant Directory to let hiring employers find you: